 Celebrating Biliteracy in OUSD

 The Oakland Unified School District recognizes students who are building linguistic proficiency in English and at least one other world language.
-The Biliteracy Pathway Awards are awarded to eligible students in Kindergarten, Third grade, Fifth Grade, Eighth Grade and Tenth Grade, and are designed to track progress toward earning the State Seal of Biliteracy upon graduation in 12th grade.
+The Biliteracy Pathway Awards are awarded to eligible students in Kindergarten, Third grade, Fifth Grade, and Eighth Grade , and are designed to track progress toward earning the State Seal of Biliteracy upon graduation in 12th grade.

 OUSD recognizes the value of bilingualism, biliteracy and cultural competency.
 In addition to serving as an important 21st century educational and career skill, biliteracy strengthens intergroup relationships, increases job options, affirms the value of diversity, promotes civic participation and honors the cultures of our community.